aiven/aiven-docs/docs/products/postgresql/howto/use-pg-audit-logging.md

 ### Access in Aiven for PostgreSQL {#access-pg-log}

-1. Log in to the [Aiven Console](https://console.aiven.io/), and navigate to your organization > project > Aiven for PostgreSQL service.
+1. Log in to the [Aiven Console](https://console.aiven.io/), and go to your organization > project > Aiven for PostgreSQL service.
 1. On the **Overview** page of your service, select **Logs** from the sidebar.